Skip to Content

 Rather than storing water, they provide hot water on demand.
 When the faucet is opened, cold water is pushed through the unit, where it’s heated with either a gas burner or an electric element.
 Whichever type of unit you have, you likely have quick access to plenty of hot water for your home’s needs.

-Here’s a checklist you can use for staying on top of hot water heater maintenance:
+Here’s a checklist you can use to stay on top of hot water heater maintenance:

 • Set the thermostat to 120 degrees to maximize efficiency.